poetmountain/Destinations/README.md

 # Destinations
 ![Static Badge](https://img.shields.io/badge/Swift-6.0-005AA5.svg) ![Static Badge](https://img.shields.io/badge/Platforms-iOS-005AA5.svg) ![License](https://img.shields.io/badge/License-MIT-005AA5.svg "License")

 Destinations is a Swift library for UIKit and SwiftUI that is designed to truly decouple your UI and manage navigation flow.
 It is based on a philosophy that emphasizes clear separation of concerns, that each significant `View` or `UIViewController` in an app should not know about each other, and that UI and functionality should be able to be easily substituted as your needs change.
-Destinations wants your user interfaces to focus again on the user.
+Destinations enables your user interfaces to focus again on the user.

 * Enables clean separation of concerns between your interfaces, datasources, and other application logic
 * Allows you to easily replace UI and datasources for A/B testing or providing testing mocks